sperfu/scFAN/Data/Readme.md

 $ ln -s ../wgEncodeDukeMapabilityUniqueness35bp.bigWig wgEncodeDukeMapabilityUniqueness35bp.bigWig
 </code></pre>

 For each cell line, we trained a separate model, right now we collected three cell lines data due to the available open datasets: GM12878, K562 and H1ESC.
 So there are three subfolders in the Data folder.
+We also provide full TF binding prediction result on three cell lines in these three subfolder.

 Correspondingly, we also have three pre-trained models in the model folder.
 Due to the space limit, we provide a link for you to download if you would like to use a pre-trained model.
 Specifically, wgEncodeDukeMapabilityUniqueness35bp.bigWig can be downloaded from [here](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeMapability/) or from the data folder we provide in our [cloud drive](https://drive.google.com/open?id=1R9V53HgpdrjYdFJ04nF_BxjaUfVI7LI1).
 ### Train on new dataset